isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>18.
 What are the conditions of the licence?</h5></summary>

 CSRO intends to keep the licensing requirements simple to minimise operational costs on licensees.
-The requirements that licensees must comply with, as stipulated in the Cybersecurity Act, can be found <a target="_blank" href="//documents-and-guides/conditions-of-licence/">here.</a>
+The requirements that licensees must comply with, as stipulated in the Cybersecurity Act, can be found <a target="_blank" href="/resources/documents-and-guides/conditions-of-licence/">here.</a>
 </details>
 <details>
 <summary><h5>19.
 Are there guidelines for the type(s) of records a licensee should maintain/keep?</h5></summary>

 Licensees should ensure that records collectively capture all the required information with sufficient details and are kept in a form that allows accountability and traceability in the event of foul play.
-You may also wish to refer to <a target="_blank" href="https://www.csa.gov.sg/legislation/consultations/industry-consultation">Annex B of the closing note</a> published on CSA's website on 11 Apr 2022 for examples of record keeping requirements.
+You may also wish to refer to <a href="https://www.csa.gov.sg/legislation/consultations/industry-consultation">Annex B of the closing note</a> published on CSA's website on 11 Apr 2022 for examples of record keeping requirements.
 </details>
 <details>
 <summary><h5>20.
 How long is the validity period of a licence and what are the fees payable for a licence?</h5></summary>